-1 Total figure does not include Exempt or Post 48 Month Time Limit individuals because individuals in these statuses are not required to participate in WTW activities.
+&lt;sup>1The Total column does not include individuals in Exempt or Post 48 month time limit status because these individuals are not required to participate in WTW activities.

 Table 5C.
 CalWORKs Welfare-to-Work Education Activities

 Many types of education are available as Welfare-to-Work activities as an option to WTW program participants.
 To assist in these activities, participants are provided with reimbursement for required and related expenses, such as books and lab fees.
 Included below are descriptions of various education activities which are available to program participants.